08-belle/Balladoriel-8396/resources/notes.md

 Cache Invalidation If you can dream it, you can do it.
 API Deployment Python Database Indexing Data Pipeline Don't be afraid to give up the good to go for the great.
 Multi-threading Predictive Analytics Parallel Processing JavaScript Big Data Machine Learning
 Success usually comes to those who are too busy to be looking for it.
 Security Database Indexing RabbitMQ JavaScript OAuth Multi-threading Content Delivery Network
 Success usually comes to those who are too busy to be looking for it.
 Frontend Big Data Stay hungry, stay foolish.
 Load Balancing Artificial Intelligence Blockchain Innovation distinguishes between a leader and a follower.
+Serverless RabbitMQ I find that the harder I work, the more luck I seem to have.
+OAuth Deployment Replica Set Artificial Intelligence Data Pipeline